 Becker muscular dystrophy (BMD) represents a milder form of muscular dystrophy caused by mutations in the dystrophin gene (gene symbol, DMD).
 Whereas in the case of Duchenne muscular dystrophy where no functional dystrophin protein is made, BMD is associated with some functional protein.
 For this later reason the symptoms of BMD are much less severe, begin manifesting later in life than for DMD, and the disorder is not lethal as in the case of DMD.
 Because BMD is caused by mutations in the same gene, the location of symptoms is very similar to that in the case of DMD but just manifest much later and with less severity.
 Symptoms of BMD usually begin to appear between 5 and 15 years of age.
 Initial symptoms include calf muscle enlargement followed by the same fatty tissue and fibrotic tissue deposition as in DMD.
 The muscle weakness in BMD is very slowly progressing and many afflicted individuals can continue to walk, albeit with difficulties, well into adulthood.
 In many cases, patients with BMD die in the 4th decade of life, but many individuals have also lived a normal life span.back to the top

 There are four MLCK (MYLK) genes expressed in humans.
 These genes are identified as MYLK, MYLK2, MYLK3, and MYLK4.
 The MYLK gene is the smooth muscle kinase whose activity is described in this section although this gene is also expressed in several non-muscle cell types.
-The MYLK gene is located on chromosome 3q21 and is composed of 34 exons that generate 6 alterantively spliced mRNAs.
-The MYLK2 gene is expressed exclusively in adult skeltal muscle.
+The MYLK gene is located on chromosome 3q21 and is composed of 34 exons that generate 6 alternatively spliced mRNAs.
+The MYLK2 gene is expressed exclusively in adult skeletal muscle.
 The MYLK2 gene is located on chromosome 20q13.31 and is composed of 14 exons that encode a 596 amino acid protein.
 The MYLK3 gene is expressed predominantly in cardiac muscle.
 The MYLK3 gene is located on chromosome 16q11.2 and is composed of 16 exons that generate 2 alternatively spliced mRNAs.
 The MYLK4 gene encodes a myosin light chain kinase family member, however, the encoded protein most likely phosphorylates non-myosin light chain proteins.

 When calcium is depleted, the CaCM complex dissociates and caldesmon is released from its complex with calmodulin and re-associates with thin filaments while simultaneously, MLCK (MYLK) activity is reduced.
 The actomyosin complex ATPase activity is correspondingly inhibited.
 In essence, caldesmon in smooth muscle cells replaces the troponin complex as a calcium (CaCM)-dependent regulator of the location of the tropomyosin complex within the context of the thin filaments.
 Smooth muscle relaxation is effected via activation of β2-adrenergic receptors which are coupled to Gs-type G-proteins.
-Activation of β2 receptors leads to increased production of cAMP via activation of adenylate cyclase.
+Activation of β2-adrenergic receptors leads to increased production of cAMP via activation of adenylate cyclase.
 The increased cAMP levels activate PKA which in turn phosphorylates MLCK (MYLK) resulting in inhibition of MLCK-mediated phosphorylation of myosin light chains.
 In addition, cAMP itself will inhibit the activity of MLCK (MYLK).
 Another path to smooth muscle relaxation initiated via β2 receptor activation is the PKA-mediated phosphorylation of a membrane potassium channel (KATP) which results in depolarization of the cell and closure of the plasma membrane Ca2+ channels.
 Closure of the Ca2+ channel results in reduced intracellular Ca2+ and thus, reduced levels of active MLCK (MYLK).
-Activation of α2 receptors can interfere with the effects of β2 receptor activation since α2 receptors are coupled to Gi-type G-proteins that inhibit the activity of adenylate cyclase.
+Activation of α2-adrenergic receptors can interfere with the effects of β2 receptor activation since α2-adrenergic receptors are coupled to Gi-type G-proteins that inhibit the activity of adenylate cyclase.